Yankees vs. Tigers Player Props Betting Odds

-Gleyber Torres and Spencer Torkelson are two of the top players with prop bets on the table when the New York Yankees and the Detroit Tigers play at Comerica Park on Monday (beginning at 6:40 PM ET).
+Player prop betting options for Spencer Torkelson, Gleyber Torres and others are available in the Detroit Tigers-New York Yankees matchup at Comerica Park on Tuesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!